punkyman/looloog/README.md

 - an arduino "pro micro" board; this board is an equivalent of the arduino leonardo board which allows for HID devices and classic arduino programming on the same USB port, all in a condensed package.
 The version is the 5v/16Mhz version.
 - four CD74HC4067 multiplexers; these are 16 inputs multiplexers that allows to connect analog or digital inputs and route them to a single input on the arduino board.
 The revision used is the E version which was more available than the standard version and has a larger footprint
 - Custom PCBs, one for the main board of the arduino, two for the controls on each panel
-- 56x 100k variable potentiometers
+- 56x 100k linear variable potentiometers (with dust covers)
 - 8 push buttons
+- 1 white LED to know that the device is plugged in
+- a USB type B block for external connectivity, which converts to USB type A, and then to type C through a small USB cable :)

 ## Prototype